-There will be many days where we have a set schedule to follow – especially port days where we take an excursion.
+There will be many days when we have a set schedule to follow — especially port days when we take an excursion.
 On those days, understand that you need to be up and at ’em at a certain time, and don’t complain too much about it.

 11. Consider a shipboard allowance.

 If your kids are old enough to understand how to be responsible with money, consider giving them an onboard spending allowance.
 Go over some guidelines as to what they can and can’t buy, and then set an amount.
 You can choose a daily amount, or an overall cruise amount that they must budget carefully for each day.
 This way, they’ll be able to buy an extra charge dessert, soda, or souvenir from the gift shop, and you won’t have to worry about a huge bill at the end of the voyage.